department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/housing-status.md

 {% include component-example.html alt="An example of asking users for other housing risks." file="/images/patterns/ask-users-for/housing-status/other-housing-risks.png" caption="An example of asking a user if they have other housing risks." class="x2" %}

 Answering in the affirmative to "None of these situations apply to me" sends the user to the mailing address page which users our [address pattern]({{ site.baseurl }}/patterns/ask-users-for/addresses).
 They do not see the conditional page asking if they have a mailing address or not.

+In addition, it may be appropriate to ask the user for a point of contact to assist us in contacting the person submitting the form.

+{% include component-example.html alt="An example of asking the user for a point of contact." file="/images/patterns/ask-users-for/housing-status/point-of-contact.png" caption="An example of asking a user for a point of contact." class="x2" %}

 ### Components used in this pattern